jhipster/generator-jhipster/rfcs/4-jhipster-rfc-entity-i18n-as-core.md

 - `entities-client` generator is used to rebuild webpack when some entity changes.
 - `entity` generator is used for prompting, configuring, preparing.
 - `entity-client` generator is used for entity customizations and writing files related to client.
-- `entity-i18n` generator is used for entity customizations and writing files related to i18n.
 - `entity-server` generator is used for entity customizations and writing files related to server.

 We have priorities to be used on entity generators.